 These commitments reflect KPMG International's position as a signatory of the UN Global Compact since 2002, as well as being a signatory of the World Economic Forum's Partnering Against Corruption - Principles for Countering Bribery.

-KPMG International has policies that all member firms are required to adopt concerning:
+KPMG International has policies that all KPMG firms are required to adopt concerning:

-KPMG member firms are required to provide anti-bribery and corruption training to their people.
+KPMG firms are required to provide anti-bribery and corruption training to their people.

-Training on anti-bribery and corruption is included within KPMG International's "Acting with Integrity" course, which also includes modules on areas such as compliance with laws, regulations and professional standards and the Global Code of Conduct.
+Training on anti-bribery and corruption is included within KPMG International's "We Do What is Right: Integrity at KPMG" course, which also includes modules on areas such as compliance with laws, regulations and professional standards and the Global Code of Conduct.

-The training is required to be completed by client-facing personnel at least once every two years, with new hires completing such training within three months of joining a KPMG member firm.
+The training is required to be completed by client-facing personnel annually, with new hires completing such training within three months of joining a KPMG firm.
 In addition, certain non-client facing personnel who work in finance, procurement, or the sales and marketing departments are also required to participate in anti-bribery training tailored to these groups.

-KPMG International has an integrated monitoring program that covers all member firms to assess the relevance, adequacy and effective operation of key quality control policies and procedures.
-This monitoring addresses both engagement delivery and certain KPMG International policies and procedures.
+KPMG International has monitoring programs that evaluate KPMG firm compliance with KPMG International key policies and procedures and the relevance, adequacy and effective operation of key quality control policies and procedures.
 The results and lessons from the programs are communicated within each member firm and the overall findings from these programs are considered at regional and global levels.

-To facilitate the reporting of potential or suspected violations of KPMG policy or applicable laws, regulations or professional standards, including those relating to anti-bribery, KPMG International has a hotline available for KPMG personnel, clients, and other parties to confidentially report concerns they have relating to certain areas of activity by KPMG International itself, those who work for KPMG International, or the senior leadership of a KPMG member firm.
+To facilitate the reporting of potential or suspected violations of KPMG policy or applicable laws, regulations or professional standards, including those relating to anti-bribery, KPMG International has a hotline available for KPMG personnel, clients, and other third parties to confidentially report concerns they have relating to certain areas of activity by any KPMG International entity, activities of KPMG firms or KPMG personnel.

-In many cases, member firms around the world also have their own hotlines to facilitate reporting of concerns relating to illegal and unethical acts.
+In many cases, KPMG firms around the world also have their own hotlines to facilitate reporting of concerns relating to illegal and unethical acts.